 England's breakdown hotspots revealed

+As the weather starts to warm, many families will be hopping in the car for holidays and day trips, but don't make the same mistake as these motorists.
 We’ve identified the top 10 motorway breakdown locations in England and explain why breakdowns are increasing year-on-year.

 Vehicle breakdowns on motorways have been increasing year-on-year.
 Partly this is due to a general increase in cars on the road as car ownership among UK households has been steadily rising.
 But there are other factors at play, too.

-New research by Volkswagen Financial Services revealed that a quarter (25%) of UK drivers admit to skipping their annual vehicle service due to cost.
+Research by Volkswagen Financial Services revealed that a quarter (25%) of UK drivers admit to skipping their annual vehicle service due to cost.

 This is especially common among drivers aged 24-34 (38%).
 Meanwhile, almost half (45%) of younger drivers feel they're also likely to skip their car service in the next 12 months.